 You can almost hear the collective sigh of relief across the city as we finally enter fall.
 School may be in full swing, but there are plenty of opportunities for family fun you can take advantage of, like playing carnival games at a harvest festival.
+There are also lots of things to do for Halloween, from not-so-scary trunk-or-treats to getting treats at Houston's best events and neighborhoods.
 Don't forget, you can also visit Houston museums for free on certain days, and if you're not ready to let go of summer just yet, see our recommendations for best places to get cold treats and where to find splash pads around the city.

 For ideas on activities and things to do this season, check out our Fall Fun Guide for Houston families.
 Make sure you continue to check our calendar for updates on what's going on every day around the city, but for now, here's a list of October events for the whole family.

 Pumpkin patches - There are several area pumpkin patches you can visit throughout the month of October, such as:

 Old MacDonald's Farm: The farm's regular attractions are open, including petting zoos, train rides, and playgrounds, but stop by this month to take pictures in the farm's expansive pumpkin patch.

 Dewberry Farms: Take a wagon ride over to the farm's eight-acre pumpkin patch for pictures and pumpkin picking.
 There is also an eight-acre corn maze and hundreds of lighted pumpkins on display.

 Oil Ranch: The Oil Ranch in Hockley has hosted its pumpkin patch and Scarecrow Festival for more than 20 years.
 There are 60 decorated scarecrows and thousands of pumpkins around the grounds.